-Many who graduate high school are not academically ready for college: Fifty-five percent of our 2019 graduates were not academically ready for college when they graduated from high
+Many who graduate high school are not academically ready for college: Fifty-one percent of our 2019 graduates were not academically ready for college when they graduated from high school.
+More alarming, 62% of the low-income students were not academically ready for college upon high school graduation.

 Low college-going, attainment rates: Few of our graduates are entering college and very few attain a postsecondary degree.
-Only 66% of our 2020 high school graduates entered college as compared to the nation (63%).
-Our community's postsecondary graduation rate (6-year rate for 4-year institutions and a 3-year rate for 2-year institutions) is 42%.
-Thus, even after enrollment in postsecondary education, it is expected that over half of the students in our community school.
-38 More alarming, 66% of the low-income students were not academically ready for college upon high school graduation.

-(Hazard, Perry) will fail to complete postsecondary education.
-This status quo predicts a dire future for our youth.
-If we maintain the status quo, only 22 out of 100 7th-graders in our community will receive a postsecondary degree, as detailed in Figure 6.
+Only 56% of our 2020 high school graduates-the most recent year available for this analysis-entered college as compared to the nation (63%).
+Our community's postsecondary graduation rate (6-year rate for 4-year institutions and a 3-year rate for 2-year institutions) is 37%.
+Thus even after enrollment in postsecondary education, it is expected that approximately two-thirds of students will fail to complete postsecondary education.
+The status quo predicts a dire future for our youth.
+If we maintain status quo, only 15 out of 100 7th-graders in our community will receive a postsecondary degree, Figure 5.

-Project provides support, resources, and services to the targeted population.
-Our target population is all students in Perry County and their families.
-Dozens of barriers and challenges impact the children, youth, and families of in Perry County, as outlined above.
+Project provides support, resources, and

+services to the targeted population.
+Our target population is the students enrolled in our schools and their families.
+Dozens of barriers and challenges impact the children, youth, and families of our target population, as outlined above.
 We monitor and address these barriers and challenges.
-For this project, we will intervene with multiple direct and priority students (see Quality of Project Services C,
+For this project, we will intervene with multiple direct and comprehensive services as outlined in Figure 7 (p.
+13).
+Our FSCS project will serve all students enrolled in our identified schools.
+And, we will target services to those students with the most need-priority students (see Quality of Project Services C, 56).
+We have developed a slate of resources and services found to be effective with our priority population and with our population as a whole.
+Page 15, Figure 8 provides a detailed view of our services and the specific gaps/weaknesses to be addressed.

-- Poverty

-- 1st generation college student
+Priority Student Characteristics Poverty 1st generation college student Chronic absenteeism

-- Receiving special education services

-- Chronic absenteeism

 - Kindergarten readiness

 - Homelessness

 - Generational substance abuse

 - Foster, kinship care

-- Not working or in school
+- Youth not working or in school

 - Lack of academic proficiency

-- Unprepared for college
+- Unprepared for college content

-- Academic failure in 1 course
+- Academic failure in a single course